tahoma2d/tahoma2d/doc/how_to_build_macosx.md

 ### Create the stuff Directory

-If you have installed OpenToonz on the machine already, you can skip this.
+If you have installed Tahoma on the machine already, you can skip this.
 Otherwise, you need to create the stuff folder with the following:
 ```
-$ cd ~/Documents/opentoonz
+$ cd ~/Documents/tahoma
-$ sudo mkdir /Applications/OpenToonz
+$ sudo mkdir /Applications/Tahoma
-$ sudo cp -r stuff /Applications/OpenToonz/OpenToonz_stuff
+$ sudo cp -r stuff /Applications/Tahoma/Tahoma_stuff
-$ sudo chmod -R 777 /Applications/OpenToonz
+$ sudo chmod -R 777 /Applications/Tahoma
 ```
 ## Building with extended stop motion support for webcams and Canon DSLR cameras.
 You will need one additional library:
   - The Canon SDK.
 This requires applying for the Canon developer program and downloading the SDK.

-Copy the Header and Framework folders from the Canon SDK to `$opentoonz/thirdparty/canon`
+Copy the Header and Framework folders from the Canon SDK to `$tahoma/thirdparty/canon`

-Edit the `/Users/yourlogin/Documents/opentoonz/toonz/sources/CMakeLists.txt` file at the end of line 104, changing the `WITH_CANON` build option from `OFF` to `ON`.
+Edit the `/Users/yourlogin/Documents/tahoma/toonz/sources/CMakeLists.txt` file at the end of line 104, changing the `WITH_CANON` build option from `OFF` to `ON`.

 To run the program with stop motion support, you will need to copy the EDSDK.framework directory from the Canon SDK and place it in `Macintosh HD/Library/Frameworks`.
-It could also be placed in the same folder as `OpenToonz.app`.
-If opening OpenToonz.app fails because "EDSDK.framework can't be opened", go to `Preferences -> Security & Privacy -> General` and select "Open Anyway".
-Open OpenToonz again and select "Open" when the "EDSDK.framework can't be opened" warning appears.
+It could also be placed in the same folder as `Tahoma.app`.
+If opening Tahoma.app fails because "EDSDK.framework can't be opened", go to `Preferences -> Security & Privacy -> General` and select "Open Anyway".
+Open Tahoma again and select "Open" when the "EDSDK.framework can't be opened" warning appears.

 ### Running the build

 - If built using command line, run the following:
 ```
-$ open ~/Documents/opentoonz/build/toonz/OpenToonz.app
+$ open ~/Documents/tahoma/build/toonz/Tahoma.app
 ```

 - If built using Xcode, do the following:

-    - Open Scheme editor for OpenToonz: Product -> Scheme -> Edit Scheme
+    - Open Scheme editor for Tahoma: Product -> Scheme -> Edit Scheme
     - Uncheck: Run -> Options -> Document Versions
     - Run in Debug mode: Product -> Run

-    - To open with command line or from Finder window, the application is found in `/Users/yourlogin/Documents/opentoonz/toonz/build/Debug/OpenToonz.app`
+    - To open with command line or from Finder window, the application is found in `/Users/yourlogin/Documents/tahoma/toonz/build/Debug/Tahoma.app`